 Stuffing the bird increases cooking times drastically while robbing you of the perfect opportunity to add flavor to the bird.
 I adore turkey flavored dressing but if you’ve got a good bird you should have more than enough turkey drippings to make not only a wonderful dressing, but a good amount of gravy as well.
 (But I digress, those are different entries.)

-This method is simplicity in itself, a rub, a trip into the oven and one action that you need to take in the middle, a little patience at the end and viola!
+This method is simplicity in itself, a rub, a trip into the oven and just one adjustment that you need to take in the middle, a little patience at the end and viola, a perfect roast turkey every single time!
 You’ll thank me for this, I promise.

 - 1 turkey of appropriate size for your gathering or leftover preferences, with giblets and neck.
 (The turkey pictured weighed 21 pounds.)
 Not a Butterball or other treated bird!